 New Intertidal Wind Project in the Making in Vietnam

 China Gezhouba Group Co.
-(CGGC) International and Vietnam Construction and Trading Corporation signed an EPC contract on 11 November for the 350 MW Ca Mau 1 offshore wind project in Vietnam.
+(CGGC) International and Vietnam Construction and Trading Corporation signed an EPC contract for the 350 MW Ca Mau 1 offshore wind project in Vietnam on 11 November.

 The project is located in the tidal flat area of Sanjiang Dongshe in Nangen County, Ca Mau Province.
 The total installed capacity will be divided into four wind farms: A, B, C, and D.